The human factor

 Germany and Turkey enjoy exceptionally intensive and wide-ranging relations stretching back over centuries.

 Germany has traditionally been held in high regard in Turkey.
-Relations between the two countries are wide‑ranging and shaped by various formats for cooperation at political level.
-In 2013, a Strategic Dialogue was launched at foreign minister level, which includes annual meetings between the two Foreign Ministers and the setting up of a number of working groups at the level of senior government officials to address issues such as bilateral relations, security policy, counter‑terrorism, regional issues and Europe.
+Relations between the two countries are wide‑ranging and shaped by various formats for cooperation at the political level.
+In 2013, a Strategic Dialogue was launched at Foreign Minister level.
+It includes annual meetings between the two Foreign Ministers and the establishment of a number of working groups at the level of senior government officials to address issues such as bilateral relations, security policy, counter‑terrorism, regional issues and Europe.
 In January 2015, Federal Chancellor Angela Merkel and Turkey’s then Prime Minister Ahmet Davutoǧlu agreed to hold biennial intergovernmental consultations, which took place for the first time on 22 January 2016 in Berlin.

-This foundation has in the past enabled both countries to engage in constructive cooperation even on controversial issues.
-Since early 2016, however, relations between Turkey and Germany have been increasingly strained by tensions.
-Recent points of contention in the bilateral relationship have included the German Bundestag’s Armenian resolution of June 2016, differences over visits by Members of the Bundestag to German troops stationed in Turkey, appearances by Turkish politicians in Germany and particularly the increasing number of detentions of German nationals, with the grounds for and duration of their detention being difficult to comprehend.
+In the past, this foundation has enabled both countries to engage in constructive cooperation.
+Since early 2016, however, relations between Germany and Turkey have increasingly come under pressure.
+Recent points of contention in the bilateral relationship have included the German Bundestag’s resolution of June 2016 on Armenia, differences over visits by Members of the Bundestag to German troops stationed in Turkey, appearances by Turkish politicians in Germany and in particular the increasing number of detentions of German nationals on unclear grounds and for an unspecified duration.

 Development, environmental and humanitarian cooperation

-Although traditional development cooperation has been phased out, the Federal Ministry for Economic Cooperation and Development (BMZ) is continuing cooperation with Turkey in selected innovative and forward-looking areas.
-For example, the KfW Entwicklungsbank (KfW development bank), acting on behalf of the German Government, has made available extensive promotional loans, especially in the following areas: municipal infrastructure, renewable energy and energy efficiency, financial sector development and support for SMEs.
+KfW Entwicklungsbank (KfW development bank), acting on behalf of the German Government, has made available extensive promotional loans, especially in the fields of municipal infrastructure, renewable energies, energy efficiency, financial sector development and support for SMEs.

 Cultural exchange and scientific and academic relations

-The Turkish-German University in Istanbul, the foundation stone of which was laid during then Federal President Christian Wulff’s state visit to Turkey on 22 October 2010, commenced operations in the 2013‑2014 academic year and was officially opened in April 2014 by the German and Turkish Presidents.
-The university, which is also co-funded by the two countries, now has approximately 1400 students enrolled in thirteen degree courses.
-A consortium made up of 35 German higher education institutions and the German Academic Exchange Service (DAAD) is partnered with the Istanbul-based university.
+The Turkish-German University in Istanbul, whose foundation stone was laid during then Federal President Christian Wulff’s state visit to Turkey on 22 October 2010, commenced operations in the 2013‑2014 academic year and was officially opened in April 2014 by the German and Turkish Presidents.

 This text is intended as a source of basic information.
 It is regularly updated.
 No liability can be accepted for the accuracy or completeness of its contents.